flatpickles/sketchbook-legacy/README.md

 * Sketch sorting options: alphabetical or most recent

 ## Workflow wishlist
+* A sketch type that doesn't use canvas-sketch - just vanilla svelte
-* Parameter improvements: `this.params.param.value` is awkward
+* Parameter improvements: `this.params.paramName.value` is awkward, but providing a generated `this.paramName` property has proved difficult.
 * An easy way to capture current parameter values for use as defaults
 * Making it easier for others to create their own sketchbooks.
 Potential approach:
     * Master branch is just the sketchbook tool, gh-pages branch includes sketches
     * Allow forking of master branch, updates to & rebases on master branch
-* A sketch type that doesn't use canvas-sketch - just vanilla svelte

 ## Utility function wishlist
 * HSV